Japanese Public Key Infrastructure (JPKI)

 - Contact: nri-shomn-jigyo _ atmark _ nri. co. jp

-- Shift Seven Consulting Co., Ltd.
+- Workthy Co., Ltd. (formerly Shift Seven Consulting Co., Ltd.)

-- Department in charge: Corporate Planning Team
+- Department in charge: Financial Business Team

-- Contact: t. odahara _ atmark _ shift7. jp
+- Contact: t. eguchi _ atmark _ workthy. jp

 - TIS Inc.